Reconstructing the orbit type stratification of a torus action from its equivariant cohomology: Cohomology

 Similarly, given a toric symplectic manifold $M$, with acting torus $T$, the restriction of the $T$-action to any subtorus $U$ fulfills the same assumptions.
 Indeed, every component of $M^U$ corresponds to a face in the momentum polytope of the $T$-action, so that it occurs as the minimum of an appropriate component of the $T$-momentum map. \end{ex}

 Before we come to the proof of Theorem \ref{thm:encodescohomology}, we need several lemmas.
-See e.g.\ \cite{GT} for the notion of Cohen-Macaulay module in the context of equivariant cohomology.
+See e.g.\ \cite{GT} for the notion of Cohen-Macaulay module in the context of equivariant cohomology. {Briefly, the equivariant cohomology $H_T(X)$ of a $T$-space $X$ is a finitely generated graded module over the graded polynomial algebra $H^*(BT)$.
+The depth of such a graded module is defined as the maximal lengh of a regular sequence of elements in the unique maximal graded ideal $H^{>0}(BT)$.
+As usual, one defines the (Krull) dimension as the Krull dimension of the quotient $H^*(BT)$ and the annihilator of the graded module.
+The depth is always bounded from above by the dimension; if equality holds we call the module a Cohen-Macaulay module.}

 Also recall that a $T$-equivariant vector bundle $V\rightarrow X$, i.e.\ a vector bundle with a $T$-action such that the transformations between fibers are linear, induces a vector bundle $V_T\rightarrow X_T$ over the Borel construction.
 The equivariant characteristic classes of $V$ are defined as the regular characteristic classes of $V_T$ in $H_T^*(X)$.

 \begin{lem} Let $M$ be an equivariantly formal, compact $T$-manifold and $N\subset M$ a connected component of $M^S$ for some subtorus $S\subset T$.
 Let $SN$ be the sphere bundle of the normal bundle of $N\subset M$ and $e\in H_T^*(N)$ its equivariant Euler class.
 Then the bundle induces an isomorphism $H_T^*(SN)\cong H_T^*(N)/(e)$.
 Furthermore, $H_T^*(SN)$ is Cohen-Macaulay. \end{lem}